Drone regulations in Iceland

 Rules for commercial drone flights

 We have researched the listed drone regulations for Iceland to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news or gain experience with your copter in Iceland!
+Please leave us a comment when you receive news or gain experience with your drone in Iceland!